Everything You Need To Know About Plant Based Milks For Pre-Dialysis (CKD Diet)

 Plant-based milks are also cholesterol-free and contain no animal products, making them a great option for overall cardiovascular health.

 Plant-based milks are also easy to find in most grocery stores and come in a variety of flavors.
-They can be used in recipes such as smoothies for kidney disease, oatmeal, and baked goods.
+They can be used in recipes such as smoothies, oatmeal, and baked goods.
 Additionally, plant-based milks can be used as a substitute for cow’s milk in cooking for a delicious and nutritious meal.

 Overall, plant-based milks are a great choice for those following a pre-dialysis renal diet because they are low in potassium, phosphorus, and protein; a great source of calcium and other important vitamins and minerals; and they are low in fat, calories, and cholesterol-free.